HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-01-how-does-a-blockchain-work.md

 4/ A Peer-to-Peer (P2P) network forms the infrastructure of a public blockchain.
 They allow for a permissionless digital money to function without the need for a central provider of infrastructure.

-5/ One of the great innovations introduced with blockchain was solving the *Byzantine Generals Problem*: coming to *consensus* in a setting with many unknown and potentially untrustworthy actors. *Consensus mechanism* allow blockchains to achieve just that.
+5/ One of the great innovations introduced with blockchain was solving the *Byzantine Generals Problem*: coming to *consensus* in a setting with many unknown and potentially untrustworthy actors. *Consensus mechanisms* allow blockchains to achieve just that.

 6/ Without a central party coordinating software development, updates and the release of new features, new types of decentralized governance have emerged.
 We take a look at some of the decision making processes in public blockchain protocols.